January 16 2024

 What is the duration of the experience?

-The program will run for 10 weeks on a part-time basis.
+The program’s duration is 10 weeks, on a part-time basis.

 - Week 6: Prototyping – Production